aditya452007/Ai-Agents/Av-Chatfriends/README.md

 # AV ChatFriends - AI Chat Application

-A ChatGPT-like web interface for interacting with a local AI model (llama.cpp) via an OpenAI-compatible API.
+A ChatGPT-like web interface for interacting with a local AI model ( Docker Model runner) via an OpenAI-compatible API.

 ## 👥 Project Team